After nearly 50 years, James Taylor scores a chart-topping album

-LOS ANGELES, June 24 Veteran singer-songwriter James Taylor raced ahead of pop singers Adam Lambert and Hilary Duff to score his first No. 1 album on the weekly U.S. Billboard 200 chart on Wednesday.
+LOS ANGELES Veteran singer-songwriter James Taylor raced ahead of pop singers Adam Lambert and Hilary Duff to score his first No. 1 album on the weekly U.S. Billboard 200 chart on Wednesday.

 Taylor, 67, had to wait nearly half a century since his self-titled debut album came out in 1968 to notch the top spot on the chart with his 17th studio album.